smolanalytics

 The report list is not the difference, every tool has funnels and retention.
 What is different is how you get the answer, and what it costs:

-• 2A verdict, not just charts.
-Beyond the reports, it tells you what to fix, on the dashboard and in a morning brief.
+• 2An investigator, not just charts.
+It checks every event you track on a schedule; you check the four you suspect.
+The dashboard opens on the desk: the most expensive finding first, a queue of findings each carrying a status (needs you, watch, recovered, verified), and the quarter's movements, with the same investigation in a morning brief.
 The point of product analytics is a decision, so it surfaces the decision instead of another graph to interpret.

 • 4One binary, and cheap.
-A single MIT Go binary, standard library only, roughly 7 bytes per event, no Kafka, ClickHouse, or Postgres to run.
-Plans start at $9/mo with $5 per extra million events (the big tools charge around $50), and self-host is free forever.
+Each project runs as a single Go binary, standard library only, roughly 7 bytes per event, no Kafka, ClickHouse, or Postgres to run.
+Plans start at $19/mo with $6 per extra million events (the big tools charge around $50), after a 14-day trial at Pro limits with no card.

-It deliberately does not do session replay, feature flags, experiments, heatmaps, or surveys.
-Cookieless mode means no consent banner, and importers for PostHog, Umami, CSV, and JSONL get your history in.
+It ships feature flags, A/B experiments, heatmaps, surveys, and a session inspector; the one thing it deliberately does not do is pixel-perfect DOM session recording.
+Cookieless mode means no consent banner, and importers for PostHog, Mixpanel, Amplitude, Umami, CSV, and JSONL get your history in.
 See how it stacks up vs Mixpanel and vs Amplitude.

 what you can ask